HU-CS201-master/hw01-spring-18/README.md

 Be mindful of _source control etiquette_.
 Do not add any _automatically generated_ files to your repository.
 These include: ediotr autosaves, auxiliary LaTeX files, python generated files, and IDE generated files.
 It is best to list these in your `.gitignore` file so they do not show up in git's listings in the first place.

-The homework is due by 19h on Friday, 2 Feb.
+The homework is due by 19h on Monday, 29 Jan.

 Post in the [course discussion forum](https://habibedu.facebook.com/groups/376032139504449/) in case of any confusion, queries, or errors.